michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Confirm MultiInputManager is enabled.

-Confirm whether MultiInputManager has been switched to the corresponding recognition model.
-Use ChangeToManipulationRecognizer() and ChangeToNavigationRecognizer() to conduct switch.
+Make sure that MultiInputManager has switched to the appropriate recognition mode.
+Use the ChangeToManipulationRecognizer() and ChangeToNavigationRecognizer() methods to switch accordingly.

 ### Collaboration Module
-Q: **Collaboration Module fails to work.**
+Q: **Collaboration module can not collaborate.**

-Check all devices in the same network or not.
+Check whether all devices are under the same network environment.

-Check the setting of all devices to ensure they have right server IP.
+Check all device settings to see if the server IP is correct.

-Q: **There is some delay in collaboration**
+Q: **Time delay exists in collaboration**

 Delivery interval of Collaboration Server is 100ms.
 Thus delay within about 100ms is reasonable.